vvmk/trappingWater/README.md

-algorithm demonstration 3/7
+### Trapping Water

-First method is kinda brute force, so I tried it again with a stack.
-One of them has a bug somewhere at ~900+ entries they start to slowly desync.
+My first attempt is pretty brute-force, so I tried a second time using a stack.
+One of them has a bug somewhere, at ~900+ entries they start to slowly desync.

+* bug data, for later
 //STACK VS BRUTE FORCE TESTS: Random(69).nextInt(11);
     // len : total:
     // 900 : 4538 : MATCH